christiandaniele/DEQ-MD/README.md

 # DEQ-MD
 Repository for the paper: Deep Equilibrium models for Poisson inverse problems via Mirror Descent \\

-Requirements.txt and model weights available soon!
+Requirements.txt and model weights available by July 25!